audrasmi/RFFLSCAD/compat.scad.md

 - deprecate(name, arg, [suggest]);

 **Description**:
-Show module argument deprecation warnings.
+Show argument deprecation warnings.
+You can also use this as a function call from a function.

 Argument        | What it does
 --------------- | ------------------------------
-`name`          | The name of the module the deprecated argument is used in.
+`name`          | The name of the module/function the deprecated argument is used in.
 `arg`           | The name of the deprecated argument.
 `suggest`       | If given, the argument to recommend using instead.